taofeekaoyusuf/flask-ml-service/README.md

 [Demo Video](../../raw/main/demo/demo.mp4)

 The demo covers the following steps:
-> Welcome to the demo of our agile development project.
+> Welcome to the demo of the Agile project development.
-> We built a machine learning application and automated testing and provisioning by continuous integration and continuous deployment using pipelines.
+> We built a machine learning application and automated testing and provisioning by continuous integration and continuous deployment using Microsoft Azure pipelines.
 >
 > As shown in the project architecture the source code is maintained in Github.
 > The project can be manually checked out in cloud shell and tested by calling 'make all'.